New Big Money Means Lululemon Athletica Inc. (LULU) Investors Could Reap Benefit

 The top institutional shareholder in the company is FMR, LLC with over 18.77 million shares valued at $6.53 billion.
 The investor’s holdings represent 15.00% of the LULU Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 8.72 million shares valued at $3.03 billion to account for 6.97% of the shares outstanding.
 The other top investors are Price (T.Rowe) Associates Inc which holds 7.98 million shares representing 6.38% and valued at over $2.78 billion, while Blackrock Inc. holds 6.22% of the shares totaling 7.78 million with a market value of $2.71 billion.

-Lululemon Athletica Inc. (NASDAQ: LULU) is -9.16% lower on its value in year-to-date trading and has touched a low of $177.77 and a high of $399.90 in the current 52-week trading range.
+Lululemon Athletica Inc. (NASDAQ: LULU) is -14.16% lower on its value in year-to-date trading and has touched a low of $177.77 and a high of $399.90 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LULU stock was last observed hovering at around $314.00 in the last trading session, with the day’s gains setting it 2.16% off its average median price target of $409.00 for the next 12 months.
-It is also 33.86% off the consensus price target high of $478.00 offered by 33 analysts, but current levels are -14.97% lower than the price target low of $275.00 for the same period.
+The LULU stock was last observed hovering at around $301.07 in the last trading session, with the day’s loss setting it -2.32% off its average median price target of $392.00 for the next 12 months.
+It is also 42.55% off the consensus price target high of $520.00 offered by 32 analysts, but current levels are 0.42% higher than the price target low of $300.00 for the same period.

-The stock witnessed a 1.44% gain in the last 1 month and extending the period to 3 months gives it a -10.03%, and is 0.82% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.40% over the week and 3.80% over the month.
+The stock witnessed a 4.77% gain in the last 1 month and extending the period to 3 months gives it a -14.16%, and is -4.86% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.01% over the week and 3.51% over the month.

 Lululemon Athletica Inc. (LULU) Analyst Forecasts

-Lululemon Athletica Inc. is expected to release its quarterly report on 06/03/2021 and quarterly earnings per share for the current quarter are estimated at $2.49 with sales reaching $1.66B over the same period.The EPS is expected to grow by 34.40% this year, but quarterly earnings will post 8.90% year-over-year.
-Quarterly sales are estimated to grow 18.90% in year-over-year returns.
+Lululemon Athletica Inc. is expected to release its quarterly report on 06/03/2021 and quarterly earnings per share for the current quarter are estimated at $0.9 with sales reaching $1.12B over the same period.The EPS is expected to shrink by -8.70% this year, but quarterly earnings will post 28.40% year-over-year.
+Quarterly sales are estimated to grow 62.20% in year-over-year returns.

 Lululemon Athletica Inc. (LULU) Insider Activity